 His documentary films We Shall Remain: Tecumseh's Vision and Into the Deep: America, Whaling & The World, an exploration of one of America’s first global industries, aired on PBS in 2009 and 2010.
 His most recent film, Nantucket, showcases the region's natural beauty and significant role in global history.

-Burns is developing a film with the BBC and PBS about the Pilgrims.
-The film, which received a grant from the National Endowment for the Humanities, will explore the lives of the Mayflower’s passengers, connecting the 17th century Atlantic World and the Pilgrims’ experience and ideals with how contemporary America understands itself and its past.
-It is set to air in 2014.
+Burns's latest film, The Pilgrims, which received a grant from the National Endowment for the Humanities, will explore the lives of the Mayflower’s passengers, connecting the 17th century Atlantic World and the Pilgrims’ experience and ideals with how contemporary America understands itself and its past.
+It is set to air on November 25, 2014.

 “Ric Burns was one of the most engaging and effective speakers that we have seen.
 He speaks with insight and passion, and brings to his lectures the same knowledge and artistry so characteristic of his masterful documentaries.
 A visit by Ric Burns will be an intellectually transformative experience for all lucky enough to hear him.”